Best restaurants in Cambridge

 Price: High-end to blowout (depending on how you order).

-Cambridge is not only home of the Pint Shop (they also have branches in Oxford and Birmingham now), but its Grade II-listed building was once home to EM Forster.
+Cambridge is not the only home of the Pint Shop (they also have branches in Oxford and Birmingham now), but its Grade II-listed building was once home to EM Forster.
 How’s that for a slice of intrigue with your supper?
-The food here is fancy pub fare (pork and fennel scotch eggs, charcoal grilled burgers and truffle chips), but the drinks are where the Pint Shop really shines.
+The food here is fancy pub grub (onion and pork bhaji scotch eggs, charcoal-grilled burgers and buttered kale), but the drinks are where the Pint Shop really shines.
 The gin menu alone is three pages long, the whisky and wine menus aren’t far off, and the beer?
 Well, you’d have to troop up to the bar to check the board, as these change regularly, but feature breweries from all over the country.

-The Old Bicycle Shop It probably won’t surprise you to discover that The Old Bicycle Shop was once exactly that.
+It probably won’t surprise you to discover that The Old Bicycle Shop was once exactly that.
 And if the name wasn’t enough of a hint, there are themed bits and bobs around the place, like the chain cog candle holders, which are a very nice touch.
 While the prices aren’t on the cheap side here, this is a great option for vegetarians and vegans.
-Forget boring old bean burgers, you can get things like pulled jackfruit kebabs here and chana masala with lime-baked tofu and toasted sourdough.
+Forget boring old bean burgers, you can get things like za’atar crusted tofu kebabs and wild mushroom and miso ramen here.
+Come for brunch, lunch or dinner.

-It’s the fanciest restaurant in Cambridge, you have something big to celebrate, and someone else is paying.
-Midsummer House is a twice Michelin-starred restaurant right by the river Cam.
-It’s famous enough to have its own wiki page, and its head chef is Daniel Clifford.
-If you can afford to go, it’s serves insanely pretty portions of French-inspired food.
+Hands down the fanciest place to eat in Cambridge, Midsummer House is a two-Michelin-starred restaurant right by the River Cam.
+It’s famous enough to have its own Wiki page, and its head chef is Daniel Clifford.
+If you can afford to go, it serves insanely pretty portions of French-inspired food.
 Midsummer House is where you go when nothing but pure decadence will do (and if you get an invite, all the better).

 Another Grantchester haunt (yes, it’s time to dust off those walking boots), The Rupert Brooke is the place to go if you want the leafy surrounds of Grantchester but something a little more upmarket than the Red Lion.
 You can get everything here, from breakfast, lunch and dinner, to Sunday roasts and afternoon tea.

 Another superb Cambridge pub, this one doing a posho Sunday lunch.
-The Claredon Arms’ Sunday lunch is the daddy of roasts.
-Succulent beef, lamb and veggie options are paired with creamy swede, broad beans, sweet shallots… and that’s before you get to the rhubarb crème brûlée.
+The Clarendon Arms’ is the daddy of roasts.
+Succulent beef, lamb and veggie options are paired with creamy swede, broad beans, sweet shallots… and that’s before you get to the white chocolate cheesecake.

 Price: Mid-range/high-end (affordable set lunch menu).

 Get your daily caffeine fix at this café dedicated to the cycling-mad, i.e. everyone in Cambridge.
 But even in a city of cyclists, there are some who like it more than most.
 The Espresso Library is a warm and friendly café that’s a home-from-home for cycling fiends.
-Hang out with like-minded pedlars whilst downing a speciality coffee and indulging in a hipster and healthy brunch.
+Hang out with like-minded peddlers while downing a speciality coffee and indulging in a healthy hipster brunch.

 Well-loved shabby chic gastro pub named after Cambridge’s favourite hobby.
 Any stay in Cambridge (even just one afternoon) will see you punting down river before you know it.
-So it’s no surprise they chose to name a pub after this honourable pastime, and it's a good pub at that.
-The tasty food menu has some pleasingly cheap bready options for cash-poor students, along with a few fancy steaks and other trad classics.
+So it’s no surprise they chose to name a pub after this honourable pastime, and it’s a good pub at that.
+The superb menu has some pleasingly cheap bread-y options for poorer students, along with a few fancy steaks and other trad classics.

 Authentic Chinese food that Cambridge insiders really rate.
 The outside of Shanghai Family might not look like it’s up to much, but as with Tradizioni you’d be a fool to walk on by.
 The family-run business cooks traditional Chinese dishes that will take you outside your chicken chow mein comfort zone.
 The spicy aubergine is a winner.